 Think of it like a front desk at a hotel.
 The front desk handles the routine stuff: taking messages, answering basic questions, routing calls.
 But the manager makes the real decisions.
 Nobody walks into a hotel and expects the front desk to approve a renovation.

 In practice, this means AI handles the initial intake.
 It gathers information, categorizes the request, and presents you with a clean summary.
-You decide what happens next.
-Do you want to auto-dispatch a vendor for emergencies?
-Great, set that rule.
-Do you want to approve every work order personally?
-You can do that too.
+You decide what happens next — whether that's pinging a vendor yourself, approving an estimate the AI surfaces, or sitting tight on a non-urgent item until you're ready to deal with it.

 Real Scenarios: AI vs. Human